 All students must be 16 years 6 months old or more to be eligible to apply for a foundation programme.

-To find the complete English Language requirement, click here.
+To find the complete details of accepted tests and required scores requirement, click here.

 Your pathway to over 90 universities, including the prestigious Russell Group.